ritvikindupuri/ThreatHunter/README.md

 * **Contextual Boosts:** Adds points for confirmed phishing keyword patterns (+3), activity within the last 24 hours (+2), and corroboration across multiple intelligence feeds (+1).
 * **Thresholding:** A strict filter is applied where only threats with a composite score of **≥ 7/10** trigger an alert.

+## Validation & Accuracy Assurance
+To ensure the target of **<5% false positives** is met, I validate the system through rigorous controlled testing rather than relying on production assumptions.

+* **Ground-Truth Testing:** The pipeline is benchmarked against curated datasets containing a mix of known malicious indicators and verified benign infrastructure.
+I compare the system’s classifications against these ground-truth labels to calculate precision and False Positive Rates (FPR).
+* **Technical Controls:** Accuracy is mechanistically enforced via **Multi-Source Correlation**.
+Indicators are only elevated when they appear across multiple intelligence feeds or match known threat actor infrastructure; single-source or low-confidence indicators are deliberately filtered.
+* **Model Governance:** I maintain a feedback loop by periodically reviewing alert outputs and tuning scoring weights based on observed data drift.
+For enterprise deployment, this framework supports continuous benchmarking against internal telemetry and SOC feedback to track precision/recall trends over time.

 ## Actionable Alerting & Reporting

 The output of the system is a structured, actionable intelligence report delivered directly to security analysts.